weisbrja/reiter/README.md

 To compile Reiter, you first need to install [`Bun`](https://bun.sh) and [`uv`](https://docs.astral.sh/uv/).
 Then you need to setup Tauri and the Rust toolchain by following the instructions provided on the [Tauri website](https://tauri.app/start/prerequisites/).

-You now need to build the [Sattel](https://github.com/weisbrja/sattel/) git submodule in this repository by executing the `build_sattel.sh` script.
+Now you need to build the [Sattel](https://github.com/weisbrja/sattel/) git submodule in this repository by executing the `build_sattel.sh` script.

-You can now run Reiter in development mode by executing the `run.sh` script or using `bun run tauri dev`.
+After running `bun install`, you can now run Reiter in development mode by executing the `run.sh` script or using `bun run tauri dev`.